 - James P Wilmot Cancer Center, University of Rochester

 This topic will review the long-term follow-up of patients treated with HL.
 The recommended approach to monitoring during and after therapy for HL and the treatment of relapsed disease will be reviewed separately.
-(See "Monitoring of the patient with classical Hodgkin lymphoma during and after treatment" and "Treatment of relapse of classical Hodgkin lymphoma after initial chemotherapy".)
+(See "Monitoring of the patient with classical Hodgkin lymphoma during and after treatment" and "Treatment of relapsed or refractory classical Hodgkin lymphoma".)

 FOLLOW-UP FOR RELAPSE

-The majority (approximately 70 percent) of relapses occur within the first two years of diagnosis.
-After this point, the risk of relapse drops substantially.
+The majority (approximately 70 percent) of relapses occur within the first two years of diagnosis, and the risk of relapse declines thereafter.
 As an example, in one study of 1402 patients with HL followed for a median of 8.4 years, the risk of relapse within five years of diagnosis was 18 percent .
 The risk of relapse within the subsequent five years declined for patients who were relapse free at one year (10 percent), two years (5.6 percent), three years (3.5 percent), and five years (2.5 percent).
 After three years, the prognosis of patients with advanced-stage disease is comparable to that of early-stage disease.

 - Oza AM, Ganesan TS, Leahy M, et al. Patterns of survival in patients with Hodgkin's disease: long follow up in a single centre.
 Ann Oncol 1993; 4:385.